dannybastos/dockerFiles/openjdk11/README.md

-# Openjdk13
+# Openjdk11

-### This is a simple docker file for java 13 based on alpine linux
+### This is a simple docker file for java 11 based on ubuntu 18.04

 ## System requirements
 - Docker

 ## How to run
 ```
-docker run -it --name openjdk13 dannybastos/openjdk13
+docker run -it --name openjdk11 dannybastos/openjdk11
 ```